itom-project/plugins/ThorlabsBDCServo/docs/ThorlabsBDCServo.rst

 It has been implemented using KINESIS version 1.14.32.
 Then set the CMake variable **THORLABS_KINESIS_DIRECTORY** or the environment variable **THORLABS_KINESIS_ROOT** to the base directory of Kinesis (e.g. C:/Program Files/Thorlabs/Kinesis).
-The required libraries from Kinesis will automatically be copied to the *lib* folder of itom.
+The required libraries from Kinesis will automatically be copyd to the *lib* folder of itom.
 Do not use Kinesis 1.6.0 or below for compiling this plugin.

 Kinesis 1.7.0 requires the Microsoft C++ Redistributable 2012.